 1) A grade of C or better is required in all physical therapy courses.
 A letter grade of D, F or U in physical therapy courses requires the student to repeat the course before progressing to subsequent courses for which the failed course is a prerequisite.
 When repeating a physical therapy course, a student may be required to successfully complete ancillary learning experiences or clinical competencies/practicums that validate theoretical knowledge.
 If a student is unable to take further courses in the next occurring semester as a result of this policy, the student is placed on academic suspension and repeats the course during the next appropriate semester.
 A course may be repeated only one time.
 A student receiving a D, F or U in the same physical therapy course twice or in two physical therapy courses is dismissed from the program.

 2) A student must obtain a grade point average of 3.00 or better each semester.
 If a student earns a semester grade point average between 2.00 to 2.99, he/she is placed on academic probation.
 To meet academic standards for progression, the student must earn a grade point average of 3.00 or better in the following semester.
 If a clinical internship course is scheduled during the next semester, the student must earn a satisfactory (S) grade in the clinical internship course and a semester grade point average of 3.00 or better in the semester following the clinical internship to be removed from academic probation.
 If a student is on academic probation the last semester of the program, the student must earn a grade of S in the clinical internship and PTH 612: Clinical Research II to graduate.
-If a student is placed on academic probation a second time during his or her tenure in the program, he or she will be dismissed from the program.
-If a student fails to meet the criteria for removal from academic probation, he/she will be dismissed from the program.
+If a student does not meet progression standards a second time during his or her tenure in the program, he or she will be dismissed from the program.
 If a student earns a semester grade point average of 1.99 or less, he/she will be dismissed from the program.

 The policy on reapplication defines the process by which students may seek readmission to the program following dismissal of the student from the program for failing to maintain good academic standing.
 Readmission candidates may apply for readmission to the program no sooner than one year and no later than three years from the date of dismissal.
 Readmission candidates may exercise their reapplication option only once.
 Readmission candidates applying to the program must submit the materials required of all applicants for admission.
 In addition, they must provide transcripts relating to any education experiences completed since leaving the program.
 A letter indicating why the readmission candidate believes s/he will succeed academically and technically in the program must accompany the application materials.
-Upon review of the materials, the program’s admissions selection committee may render the following decisions: 1) Approval of the request for readmission to the program with the academic condition that the readmission applicant repeat the entire academic program or 2) denial of the request for readmission to the program.
+Upon review of the materials, the program’s admissions selection committee may render the following decisions: 1) Approval of the request for readmission to the program with academic conditions, or 2) denial of the request for readmission to the program.

-Clinical education in the physical therapy program consists of patient experiences in courses, integrated teaching laboratory practice courses, and 35 weeks of full-time supervised clinical internship courses.
-Clinical education experiences occur off campus, and thus a student must secure appropriate transportation.
+Clinical education in the physical therapy program consists of integrated Teaching Laboratory Practicum courses and 33 weeks of full-time supervised clinical internship courses.
+Clinical education internships occur off campus, and thus a student must secure appropriate transportation.

-Graduate (Phase II) tuition is $665 per credit, and students enrolled in Phase II are not eligible for Carroll University financial aid grants.
+Graduate (Phase II) tuition for 2013-14 is $694 per credit, and students enrolled in Phase II are not eligible for Carroll University financial aid grants.
 Students in Phase II are eligible for graduate Unsubsidized Stafford Loans.

 Information regarding any clinical facility scholarships and how to make applications for them is available.